Its been a few months since I posted a blog so here it goes :-)

 I can nearly feel the rust fall off as I write this, speaking of rust you should have seen the sea salt I cleaned off my tripod after this photo shoot.

 An hours worth of cleaning and disassembly was on the cards the following day.
-Incidentally that's one of my top tip for seascapes, I think you really have to immerse yourself in the environment to give the viewer the visual impact of actually being there.
-To stand back from the water and capture your image on dry land can also work but for me the movement and feel of the water can also get lost unless you capture that close up feel where the water is at its best.
+Incidentally, that's one of my top tips for seascapes, I think you really have to immerse yourself in the environment to give the viewer the visual impact of actually being there.
+To stand back from the water and capture your image on dry land can also work but for me, the movement and feel of the water can also get lost unless you capture that close up feel where the water is at its best.

 I provide a complete range of photography workshop and one to one tuition sessions where I share and demonstrate a lot of these tips, for more details click here.

-Anyway so as usual I am going off the point.
+Anyway, as usual, I am going off the point.
 These photographs were captured in late 2016 and the reason why I picked these specific photographs is because of the contrasting styles I took from nearly the same spot that evening.
 While there may have been three minutes between the exposures the only real difference in conditions is the tides positioning on the shore.

 I read an article years ago and when a photographer was interviewed he said "a good image grabs you initially and then it serenades you with its details until it captivates your mind and finally you are actually there" that's something I think of every now and then and wish to achieve one day.

-Not the best of photographs but they were taken minutes apart and I think it clearly show how a bit of control can completely change an image.
+Not the best of photographs but they were taken minutes apart and I think it clearly shows how a bit of control can completely change an image.

 What do you think?